manatlan/mcp/README.md

 it uses the low level "mcp" module

+It manages "notes", and it can:

+- add a note : title & content

 ### mcp2-server-test (stdio)

 The "mcp2-server-test" is as mcp server using fastmcp/stdio (it is managed via 'uv' too (it has its own .venv))

+It manages "memos", and it can:

+- add a memos : title & content
+- list all memos

 ### mcp3-server-test (http)

-The "mcp2-server-test" is as mcp server using fastmcp/http (it is managed via 'uv' too (it has its own .venv))
+The "mcp3-server-test" is as mcp server using fastmcp/http (it is managed via 'uv' too (it has its own .venv))

 It manages "recettes" ("recipes" in english), and it can: